iamricard/gulp-cordova/README.md

 bare in mind this doesn't provide much really, it's just to abstract the spawn process and the such.

-I have no idea how to test this so that's why it has no tests, I would love it if anyone out there would help me out figuring out how to test this.
+~~I have no idea how to test this so that's why it has no tests, I would love it if anyone out there would help me out figuring out how to test this.~~ I've written a couple of tests but I am pretty sure they are not enough, and they might not even be good.
+Help is still welcome!

 As with many node projects, send a PR if it is accepted you're added to the repo with full-access rights.
 If there are any bugs open an issue and we can